History of Hungary: World War II

 Worried about Hungary's increasing reliance on Germany, Admiral Horthy forced Bárdossy to resign and replaced him with Miklós Kállay.
 Kállay continued Bárdossy's policy of supporting Germany against the Red Army, while he also surreptitiously entered into negotiations with the Western Powers.

 In late 1941, the Hungarian army participated in the invasion of Yugoslavia and the invasion of the Soviet Union.
 Poland quickly collapsed, and Hungary allowed 70,000 Polish refugees to enter, much to Hitler's annoyance.
 During the Battle of Stalingrad, the Hungarian Second Army suffered terrible losses.
 Shortly after the fall of Stalingrad in January 1943, the Hungarian Second Army effectively ceased to exist as a functioning military unit.

 Secret negotiations with the British and Americans continued.
 Aware of Kállay's deceit and fearing that Hungary might conclude a separate peace, Hitler ordered Nazi troops to launch Operation Margarethe and occupy Hungary in March 1944.
 Döme Sztójay, an avid supporter of the Nazis, became the new prime minister with the aid of a Nazi military governor, Edmund Veesenmayer.
 SS Colonel Adolf Eichmann went to Hungary to oversee the large-scale deportations of Jews to German death camps.
-Between 15 May and 9 July 1944, the Hungarians deported 437,402 Jews to the Auschwitz concentration camp.
+Between 15 May – 9 July 1944, the Hungarians deported 437,402 Jews to the Auschwitz concentration camp.
 In August 1944, Horthy replaced Sztójay with the anti-Fascist General Géza Lakatos.
 Under the Lakatos regime, the acting Interior Minister Béla Horváth ordered Hungarian gendarmes to prevent any Hungarian citizens from being deported.

 In September 1944, Soviet forces crossed the Hungarian border.
 On 15 October 1944, Horthy announced that Hungary had signed an armistice with the Soviet Union.
 The Hungarian army ignored the armistice.
 The Germans launched Operation Panzerfaust and, by kidnapping his son (Miklós Horthy Jr.), forced Horthy to abrogate the armistice, depose the Lakatos government, and name the leader of the Arrow Cross Party, Ferenc Szálasi, as prime minister.
 Szálasi became prime minister of a new fascist Government of National Unity and Horthy abdicated.
 The retreating German army demolished the rail, road, and communications systems.

-On 28 December 1944, a provisional government was formed in Hungary under acting Prime Minister Béla Miklós.
+On 28 December 1944, a provisional government was formed in Hungary under acting prime minister Béla Miklós.
 Miklós and Szálasi's rival governments each claimed legitimacy and the territory effectively controlled by the Arrow Cross regime shrunk gradually.
-The Red Army completed the encirclement of Budapest on 29 December 1944 and the siege of Budapest continued into February 1945.
-Most of what remained of the Hungarian First Army was destroyed north of Budapest between 1 January and 16 February 1945.
+The Red Army completed the encirclement of Budapest on 29 December 1944, and the siege of Budapest continued into February 1945.
+Most of what remained of the Hungarian First Army was destroyed north of Budapest between 1 January – 16 February 1945.
 Budapest unconditionally surrendered to the Soviet Red Army on 13 February 1945.
 On 20 January 1945, representatives of the Hungarian provisional government signed an armistice in Moscow.
 Szálasi's government fled the country.
 Officially, Soviet operations in Hungary ended on 4 April 1945, when the last German troops were expelled.